GgonzaloCaceres/AgeCalculator/README.md

 <h3>Usage:</h3>

-In order to calculate the time elapsed you should introduced the date in the initial form, which should follow the correct format of Day, Month and year and press the bottom bellow to perform the calculation.
+In order to calculate the time elapsed you should introduced the date in the initial form, which should follow the correct format of Day, Month and Year and press the bottom bellow to perform the calculation.

 <h3>Future features<h3>

-▶ Incorporation of the library Moment.js to eliminate the error range in the calculations.

 ▶ Incorporation of animations in the rendered results in order to add a counting effect.